Certificación del modelo de prevención de delitos y evaluación de tercero independiente (Ley 20.393), Anguita Osorio

 How much does it cost and how long does it take?

 Cost and duration depend on company size, number of business units and prior model maturity.
 Typical engagements run six to twelve weeks and involve fieldwork, document review and interviews with key areas.
-Recertification every two years benefits from the documentation generated in the first cycle.
+Subsequent periodic evaluation benefits from the documentation generated in the first cycle.

 Transform Your Legal Challenges into Competitive Advantages